AltNext/eslint-config-altnext/README.md

 ### Installation

-Run `npm i -D eslint-config-altnext` (or `yarn add -D eslint-config-altnext`) to add this package to your dependencies.
+Run `npm i -D eslint-config-altnext` (or `yarn add -D eslint-config-altnext`) to add this package to your project's `devDependencies`.

 We bundle everything necessary to run [`eslint`](https://github.com/eslint/eslint), including `eslint` itself.